 Somewhere in the region between pulse and pitch is the sound of the woodpecker happily tapping at the bark of a tree around 20 times a second, about the rate of a human shiver from cold or fear.
 The hummingbird beats its wings 70 times a second to make a note around the lowest of the bass voice.

-The change of sensation as a repetition is accelerated to become a pitch can be explored on the Android app pulse2pitch which has a special page on this site..
+The use of these two units, B.P.M. and Herz, applied to both tempo and pitch, can be explored on the Android app pulse2pitch which has a special page on this site.

 To read about the the topsy-turvey maths of the vibrating string click here

-The perception of ptich varies from person to person.
+The perception of pitch varies from person to person.
 Some folk, around 1 in 10,000, have absolute pitch which meant that they can quickly name random notes.
-The other 9,999 have imperfect pitch in that they can still differentiate between low middle and high with varying degrees of accuracy and can more preceise with practice.
-There are some, usually music makers, who have relative pitch who are good at idetentifying the interval between two notes, e.g. up a ferfect 5th, down 3 frets with out knowing the names of the notes.
+The other 9,999 have imperfect pitch in that they can still differentiate between low middle and high with varying degrees of accuracy and can more precise with practice.
+There are some, usually music makers, who have relative pitch who are good at identifying the interval between two notes, e.g. up a ferfect 5th, down 3 frets with out knowing the names of the notes.